- Professional trainings and workshops to develop knowledge, skills, and awareness around key concepts in peacebuilding and community development

 All content is presented using experiential education methodologies by which you will engage in direct experience and reflection through small group discussions, innovative exercises, and peer-to-peer sharing.

 During the second week of CONTACT, you will have a choice of participating in one of three electives.
-Choices include:
+2020 electives will be announced in March of 2020.
+Previous choices have included:

 Strategies for Change Agents

-This hands-on elective will introduce you to a method for diagnosing the causes of conflicts of all types and a framework for designing effective change projects to address them.
-Each student will work on a particular problem / challenge that they are concerned with and present and defend a change initiative, which they design with the help of the instructor.
+This hands-on elective introduces participants to a method for diagnosing the causes of conflicts of all types and a framework for designing effective change projects to address them.
+Each student will work on a problem / challenge that they are concerned with and present and defend a change initiative, which they design with the help of the instructor.

 Experiential Design and Social Action Training